 If significant skin laxity is present despite fat grafting, then a more conservative facelift can augment the volume replacement.
-Mild skin laxity can often be addressed with less invasive procedures, such as Thermitight or non-invasively with Thermismooth.
-These are radio frequency devices that use heat to cause the skin to contract, leading to tightening.
+Mild skin laxity can often be addressed with less invasive procedures, such as THERMITIGHT or non-invasively with THERMISMOOTH.
+These are radio frequency devices that use heat to products a contracting effect, leading to tightening.

-To complete the facial rejuvenation, resurfacing the face to remove damaged skin and to efface lines around the eyes and mouth can be added to the process.
-I prefer the CO2 laser for resurfacing the face because of its versatility and unparalleled efficacy.
-To enhance the incorporation of the new fat and to speed the recovery of the resurfaced skin, I routinely use platelet rich plasma mixed with the fat as well as directly incorporated into the skin via concurrent micro-needling.
+To complete the facial rejuvenation treatment, LASER SKIN RESURFACING may be added to help remove damaged skin and to efface lines around the eyes and mouth.
+At my practice, we prefer the CO2 laser for resurfacing the face because of its versatility and unparalleled efficacy.
+To enhance the incorporation of the new fat and to speed the recovery of the resurfaced skin, I routinely use PLATELET RICH PLASMA mixed with the fat and incorporate into the skin with MICRONEEDLING.